data-forge/data-forge-js/README.md

 ## Data Frame

 This is the *main* concept.
 A matrix of data structured as rows and columns.
 Can be considered a sequence of rows.
 Has an implicit or explicit index.
 Think of it as a spreadsheet in memory.

+A *data-frame* internal representation depends on how the data-frame was constructed.
+It can be stored as a collection of columns (when constructed manually) or a collection of rows (as is the case when constructed from a CSV file).

+A *data-frame* can be easily constructed from various formats and it can be exported to various formats.

 ## Row

-A single row of data in a *data frame*.
+A single row of data in a *data-frame*.
 Contains a slice of data across columns.
 Has an implicit or explicit index.
-An JavaScript object or an array of values is associated with each row.
+A row is most commonly represented as a JavaScript object (with column names as fields).
+A row can also be represented as an array of values.

 ## Series

 A sequence of indexed values.
-These are often time-series, where the values are indexed by date/time.
+These are often, but not always, time-series, where the values are indexed by date/time.

 All values in a series are generally expected to have the same type, although this is not a requirement of *data-forge-js*.

 ## Column

-A single *named* series of data in a *data frame*.
-Each column is simple a series with a name, the values of the series are the values of the column.
+A single *named* series of data in a data-frame.
+Each column is simply a series with a name, the values of the series are the values of the column.
 A column is a slice of data through all rows.

 ## Index

-Used to index a data frame for operations such as *merge*.
+A sequence of values that is used to index a data-frame or series.
+When the data is a *time-series* the index is expected to contain *Date* values.

+Used for operations that search and merge data-farmes and series.

 If not specified an integer index (starting at 0) is generated based on row position.
-An index can be explicitly set by promoting a column to an index.
+An index can be explicitly by specifying a column by name.

 ## Lazy Evaluation

-Data frames, series and index are only fully evaluated when necessary.
+Data-frames, series and index are only fully evaluated when necessary.
 Operations are queued up and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toValues` or `toObjects`).

-A data frame, series or index can be forcibly evaluated by calling the `bake` function.
+A data-frame, series or index can be forcibly evaluated by calling the `bake` function.

 ## Iterator

-An object that iterates the rows of a data frame, series or index.
+Iterates the rows of a data-frame, series or index.
 Iterators allow lazy evaluation (row by row evaluation) of data frames, series and index.
 This is the same concept as an [iterator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) or an [enumerator in C#](https://msdn.microsoft.com/en-us/library/system.collections.ienumerator(v=vs.110).aspx).

 # Basic Usage

-## Creating a Data Frame
+## Getting data in

 The DataFrame constructor is passed a *config* object that specifies the initial contents of the data frame.